 Benevolence is to do good unto others.
 Are Christians worshiping God when they do good unto others?
 Is benevolence worship to God?
-To know if benevolence is worship, then we must first know what worship is, and then we can know what is an act of worship and whether or not benevolence is just that.
+To know if benevolence is worship, then one must first know what worship is.

-What is worship?
-I regret any disappointment, but we must eliminate what many have come to believe by tradition of men.
+One can eliminate what many have come to believe by tradition of men.
 Many have come to the conclusion that worship is only that of reverent services done in assembly, but this idea is narrower than what the Scriptures teach.
 Worship is not always in assembly.
 In fact, there are only two times that a Greek word for “worship” is even slightly connected to assembly in the Scriptures.
-These are that of an unbeliever becoming a believer and worshiping after being convicted by the preaching of the Assembly in 1 Corinthians 14:23–25 and then one may argue for Acts 13:2’s small meeting.
-The author, Edward C. Wharton, of the book “The Church of Christ”, which is published by Gospel Advocate, stated, “We should not think of worship as confined to praise or a worship activity in a church house.”
-This is very much true.
-No one would ever deny that prayer is only worship when done in assembly, but such is argued for the singing of spiritual songs.
+An unbeliever becoming a believer and worshiping after being convicted by the preaching of the assembly is an example of worship in 1 Corinthians 14:23–25 (cf. Acts 13:2).
+Edward C. Wharton, author of the book “The Church of Christ” published by Gospel Advocate, stated, “We should not think of worship as confined to praise or a worship activity in a church house.”
+For example, prayer is worship when done in and out of assembly.
+Singing spiritual songs is worship in and out of the assembly.
 The point is that worship goes across the boundaries of assembling.
-On the other hand, worship is not so broad as a blink of the eye, a breath of air, playing golf, or fishing, which those who support these ideas, justify themselves saying “worship is all of life”.
+On the other hand, worship is not so broad as all of life.
+Worship is not the blinking of the eye, breathing air, playing golf, or fishing.
+Those who support these ideas justify themselves saying “worship is all of life.”
 These two extremes will be eliminated when we know what worship is.

-To understand worship, let’s start with the English word “worship”.
-“Worship” is what it is by definition.
-Just look up the definition of the term and one can know what worship is, then see if benevolence fits in.
+To understand worship, the English word “worship.”
 Someone might ask, “What about the Bible’s definition?”
-Well, the Bible does not define English terms, but Greek terms.
+The Bible does not define English terms, but Greek terms.
 The question is: “Is the English ‘worship’ a Biblical concept in Greek?”
-Let’s see the meaning of “worship” and see if it is a Scriptural concept.
+Is the meaning of “worship” a scriptural concept?

 The Oxford Dictionary states that worship is, “n.
 1a homage or reverence paid to a deity. b acts, rites, or ceremonies of worship.
 2 adoration or devotion (worship of wealth)… v.
 1 tr. adore as divine; honor with religious rites.
 2 tr. idolize.
 3 intr. attend public service.”
 Also note Merriam-Webster’s definition,